Backcountry Accommodation Guide

 One of my favourite websites to find accommodation is booking.com.
 I have never been disappointed booking with them.
 Or try a Homestay to save on your accommodation budget.
 For more great links check out my Resource Page.

 Types of Backcountry Accommodation

-Wilderness camping in Canada is free available, away from towns and settlements.
+Wilderness camping in Canada is available for Free if you move away from towns and settlements.
 For campers who want to live a unique experience out in the backcountry, this is the ultimate wilderness accommodation.
 It gives you a maximum amount of freedom and lets you appreciate nature up close.